top of page

 An input-output model takes the amount of money you spend in any one industry, and calculates the emissions from the full supply chain.
 The Small World input-output model has data on the emissions from each of 103 industries, and data on the other industries that they spent money with.
 As you pick your favourite biscuit to dunk in your brew, and think about where all the emissions come from in its production, how far back can you go?

 If you buy some biscuits in the UK, the input-output model knows the direct emissions from this first-tier industry, which is easy to imagine as the energy needed to heat the baking ovens.
 The model also knows how much the baking industry spends on packaging, transport and digital advertising as well.
-So, it calculates the smaller amount of emissions from the amount spent on those second-tier industries.
+So, it calculates the smaller quantity of emissions from the amount spent on those second-tier industries.
 The packaging industry has direct emissions, and it also spends money on other industries, like paper production, and insurance.
 So the model calculates the emissions from these third-tier industries.
-The model keeps going up and up through the tiers, going through an infinite number of tiers, adding ever smaller amounts of emissions to the total.
-The result is a complete carbon footprint from the amount you’ve spent on a year’s supply of dunkable biscuits.
+The model keeps going up and up through an infinite number of tiers, adding ever smaller quantities of emissions to the total.
+The result is a complete carbon footprint calculated from the amount you’ve spent on a year’s supply of dunkable biscuits.

 Using spend-based data with an input-output model gives a really complete emission factor, but it lacks specifics.
 It doesn’t know the difference between spending on organic chocolate biscuits or macaroni cheese, which have very different ingredients and so will have different carbon footprints.

-Input-output models give system-complete carbon emissions, but lack specificity.
-Avocados and brussel sprouts are both vegetables, but have quite differnet carbon footprints.
+Input-output models give system-complete carbon emissions but lack specificity.
+Avocados and Brussels sprouts are both vegetables, but have quite different carbon footprints.

 Life Cycle Analysis and Hybridisation

 So this way of calculating carbon would capture the difference between chocolate biscuits and pasta and the different things needed to supply those, like sugar and wheat for the biscuits, and eggs and cheese in our macaroni dish.
 It would then look at those second tiers, the products and services needed for sugar or for eggs, and the emissions from those.
 But as LCAs are calculated manually by people, going to infinity isn’t a workable option.
-This means that LCAs are much more specific, but they don’t go as far up the tiers, so are not as complete and underestimate the full carbon in the supply chain.
+This means that LCAs are much more specific than input-output models, but don’t go as far up the tiers, so they're not as complete and underestimate the full carbon in the supply chain.

 That’s why we analyse LCAs, work out which tiers they’ve stopped at, and then use our input-output model to calculate the emissions from those missing tiers.